Líně

 Líně is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
-It has about 2,800 inhabitants.
+It has about 2,900 inhabitants.

+Etymology

+The name of the village is derived from the Czech word líný, i.e. 'lazy'.
+Either this village belonged to a person with this trait, or this trait was attributed to all the inhabitants of the village.

 Geography

 Líně is located about 9 km southwest of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the flat hill Ke Lhotě at 364 m above sea level.

 History

 The first written mention of Líně is from 1115.
-For centuries it was a farming village, in the 19th century it was connected with coal mining.
+For centuries it was a farming village.
+In the 19th century, it was connected with coal mining.

+Demographics

 Economy

 The largest employer is a branch of the Gühring company.
 It is a manufacturer of rotating tools for metal processing.

 Transport

-The D5 motorway passes through the municipal territory.
+The D5 motorway from Plzeň to the Czech-German border in Rozvadov passes through the municipal territory.

-A part of the Plzeň/Líně airport is located in the municipal territory (ICAO: LKLN), however, the airport is named after the municipality.
+A part of the Plzeň Líně Airport is located in the municipal territory (ICAO: LKLN).
 It is a public domestic and private international airport.
 The airport was used as a base for the Soviet 6th Guards Fighter Aviation Division during Warsaw Pact invasion of Czechoslovakia between 21 August and 10 November 1968.